City-of-Helsinki/drupal-helfi-platform/documentation/local.md

 ### Syncing database from production environment

-The production environment can only be accessed through a VPN connection, meaning it's not possible to automatically sync the database from production environment.
+The production environment can only be accessed through a VPN connection, meaning it's not possible to easily sync the database from production environment.

 If you need a production database, you can sync the database from production to testing environment and re-run `make fresh`.
 See
 [Syncing databases between OpenShift environments](/documentation/openshift-db-sync.md) for more information.